sophalHong/ovn-playground/test/multiple-network/README.md

-# Two networks with one Router
+# Multiple networks - Two switchs with one Router
 ```
                                +--------------+
           |--------------------|   Router1    |--------------------|